bingeli1212/nitrile-preview/doc/DOC-styles.md

   grid unit.
 However, it can also appear in a form of a percentage such as "10%" which will be interpreted as the percentage of the height of the box.

++ parsep:<number>

+  This value holds the additional spacing that serves as the separation between two adjacent paragraphs.
+This value is a multiple of pt.
+This value is currently only utilized by the list-bundle to place extra spacing between two consecutive list items.

++ leftmargin:<number>

+  This value holds the left margin in multiple of mm.
+It is currently only utilized by the list-bundle, blockquote-bundle, and verbatim-bundle to set their left margin.